JitaoZheng/SLR_GraspableTargetDetection/README.md

 Originated in the Space Robotics Lab (SRL) of the Tohoku University.
 Based on ClimbLab (Uno et al. 2022).

+For the Simulation Platform in CoppeliaSim/RVIZ2, check out the folder *coppelia_interface*.

 ## Authors and Maintainers

 *   Jitao Zheng (jitao.zheng@tum.de)